magnamad/CNT_2003_paper/Model1/Cylindrical_Droplet/Model_Type.md

 - 2 sheets of graphite only considered
 - 2000 water molecules arranged to result in a cylindrical drop configuration
 - The length and breadth of the sheet Precisely 118.43040 in x , and 119.65800 in y.
-I extend 48 and 28 times th eorthorhomic unit cell and cleaved appropriately the edge such that no overlap occurs upon PBC.
+I extend 48 and 28 times the orthorhombic unit cell and cleaved appropriately the edge such that no overlap occurs upon PBC.
+If you look at the VESTA file , there is a small correction it is 117.19675 * 118.94575 if you look at the x-most and y-most atoms.
+However , that is not the super cell. supercell cell length remains 48  and  28 times unit cell in appropriate directions !

 - The height of unit cell is 7.8310

 ### Interactions